-Failure to pay a money judgment given by either the district court or intermediate court can result in the seizure and sale of movable property belonging to the party against whom the order is made.
+Failure to pay a money judgment given by either the District Court or Intermediate Court can result in the seizure and sale of movable property belonging to the party against whom the order is made.
 The judgment creditor may apply for a warrant of execution to be executed against the movable property of the debtor.

-An application in the district court where the debtor resides or in the intermediate court must be made by the party who seeks to enforce the money judgment.
+An application in the District Court where the debtor resides or in the Intermediate Court must be made by the party who seeks to enforce the money judgment.
 A warrant of execution will then be issued under the seal of the court to one of the ushers of the court, who is then empowered to levy by distress and sell the movable property belonging to the defaulting party.
-All movable property can be seized, except that which cannot be seized by law, such as, pensions, alimony, clothes and personal belongings, or apparel needed by the debtor for work.
-The magistrate can issue a writ of execution against any immovable property belonging to the debtor, if the amount levied by distress is insufficient.
-Before the lower courts, unlike the judgments delivered before the Supreme Court, the judgment creditor must seize the movables prior to seizing the immovables.
+All movable property can be seized, except that which cannot be seized by law, such as pensions, alimony, apparel needed by the debtor for work, etc. The magistrate can issue a writ of execution against any immovable property belonging to the debtor, if the amount levied by distress is insufficient.